Rajya Sabha: Number of members by state/union territory

-Officers
+Officers of the House

+Chairman

+The Chairman is the presiding officer of the Rajya Sabha and is ex-officio the Vice President of India.
+As of October 2025, the Chairman of the Rajya Sabha is C. P. Radhakrishnan, who is also the Vice President of India.
+He assumed office on September 12, 2025.

+Deputy Chairman

+The Deputy Chairman is elected by the Rajya Sabha from among its members and acts as the presiding officer in the absence of the Chairman.
+Harivansh Narayan Singh serves as the Deputy Chairman, since September 2020.

 Leader of the House

 Besides the chairman (vice-president of India) and the deputy chairman, there is also a position called leader of the House.
 This is a cabinet minister – the prime minister if they are a member of the House or another nominated minister.
 The leader has a seat next to the chairman, in the front row.

 Leader of the Opposition

 Besides the leader of the House, who is the government's chief representative in the House, there is also a leader of the opposition (LOP) – leading the opposition parties.
 The function was only recognized in the Salary and Allowances of Leaders of the Opposition in Parliament Act, 1977.
 This is commonly the leader of the largest non-government party and is recognized as such by the chairman.

+Panel of Vice-Chairpersons

+A group of members nominated by the Chairman to preside over the sessions of the Rajya Sabha in the absence of both the Chairman and Deputy Chairman.
+The current Vice-Chairpersons include Phangnon Konyak, P. T. Usha, Kiran Choudhry, Mamata Mohanta, Ghanshyam Tiwari, Sasmit Patra, Ajay Maken, and Bhubaneswar Kalita.

+Secretary General

+The Secretary General is the principal executive officer of the Rajya Sabha Secretariat and serves as the chief advisor to the Chairman of the Rajya Sabha on parliamentary matters.
+Pramod Chandra Mody serves as the Secretary General since November 2021.

 Secretariat

 The Secretariat of the Rajya Sabha was set up under the provisions contained in Article 98 of the Constitution.
-The said Article, which provides for a separate secretarial staff for each house of Parliament, reads as follows:- 98.
+The article, which provides for a separate secretarial staff for each house of Parliament, reads as follows: 98.
 Secretariat of Parliament – Each House of Parliament shall have a separate secretarial staff: Provided that nothing in this clause shall be construed as preventing the creation of posts common to both Houses of Parliament.
-(2) Parliament may by law regulate the recruitment and the conditions of service of persons appointed to the secretarial staff of either House of Parliament.

-The Rajya Sabha Secretariat functions under the overall guidance and control of the chairman.
-The main activities of the Secretariat inter alia include the following :
+(2) Parliament may by law regulate the recruitment and the conditions of service of persons appointed to the secretarial staff of either House of Parliament.The Rajya Sabha Secretariat functions under the overall guidance and control of the chairman.
+The main activities of the Secretariat inter alia include the following: